 The AC/DC Live Track Pack presents us with "Jailbreak", which clocks in at almost 12 minutes - though much of the song is a heavily padded Subdued Section, where Angus plays a few licks, two solos, and there's even one drum solo by Chris Slade (AC/DC's drummer at the time).
 You only know it's about to end when you hear "Heartbeats...".
 "High Voltage" (9 minutes, 19 seconds) suffers from the same padding problem due to Brian Johnson's interactions with the crowd.
 "Let There Be Rock", on the other hand (little over 9 and a half minutes), gives us a long-winding final solo and a BRE in which you can easily rack up more than 50k, making the studio version in RB 2 feel like "Hello There" in comparison.

 And now, for your DLC pleasure, "Do You Feel Like We Do (Live)" by Peter Frampton.
-At 13:46, it's one of (if not the) longest songs in the game, and fairly difficult on everything but vocals.
+At 13:46, it's one of (if not the) longest songs in the game, and fairly difficult on everything but vocals and bass.
 Good luck.

 Released December 31st 2011: 2112.
 Any of the three pieces qualify, but if the pack is bought (Unless you're on the Wii), it's also available as one twenty minute track.